Key Takeaways

 There’s no one-size-fits-all method for renting a CPAP machine.
 Policies can vary widely depending on the rental company and insurance provider.
 However, there are common factors that you’re likely to encounter regardless of where you rent your machine and how you intend to pay for it.

-Most machines have a defined rental period, which typically ranges from 1 to 18 months.
+Most machines have a defined rental period, which can vary by insurer.
 Rent-to-own programs often break up the machine’s total cost over at least 10 months, making your monthly payment a bit more manageable.
 Rentals typically include the PAP device, a humidifier, and a set of tubing and other necessary accessories for the initial period of use.

 Before renting, you should also consult your insurance provider to better understand your coverage.
 Some plans, including Medicare, require a specific rental period and proof of consistent CPAP use, while other plans don’t cover CPAP machine rentals at all.